 ~ the particle size is tiny in order to be get into the tiny tubule structure of your teeth

-Primary focus for teeth hygiene
+Primary focus of oral hygiene

 Although, most of us want whiter teeth, it’s actually better for us to focus first on how to get healthier gum, teeth and fresher breathe.